-To find a way to make the work live and breathe, Mendilow had to set aside notions of purity or authenticity, in favor of making meaningful work.
+To make the work live and breathe, Mendilow learned these women's songs, traditionally sung a cappella in homes and communal celebrations, by listening to gritty field recordings.
+He then set aside notions of purity or authenticity, in favor of finding emotional connection.
 As he described his ideas to an established Ladino scholar, York University’s Judith Cohen, she laid it on the line: You either keep strictly to tradition and abide by its ways, or you pursue your own ideas, but without calling it traditional.
 Mendilow opted for the latter.

 “That’s one of the most challenging things about the project, the moment that demanded the most soul searching,” he reflects.
-“The conclusion I came to was that we needed to call a spade a spade.
-I don’t want someone to think they’ve heard Ladino music when they’ve come to our concert.
-It’s not about that; it’s about bringing the stories to life.”
-That new life is a precious gift to communities scattered by war, but whose tales of wonder continue to inspire and thrill, like all good stories.
+“The conclusion I came to was that we needed to call a fig a fig. I don’t want someone to think they’ve heard Ladino music when they’ve come to this show.
+It’s not about that; it’s about rendering a traditional way of life in bold, relatable colors.”

 The story of these tales themselves is perhaps one of the most fascinating of all.
 Though history never really has a beginning, you could say that a diving-in point here is the end of an era: The final expulsion of the Jews from Spain in 1491 and from Portugal in 1497.
 This uprooting began migrations in which the Jews eventually settled in communities spanning the vast Ottoman Empire, from Northern African and the Mediterranean to the Balkans, and beyond.
 In each adopted home, languages, food, customs, stories, songs and musicality mingled and cultural and linguistic offshoots eventually evolved.